|

 Another account described it thus, "In the court of the said House of Correction in a hole in the side of a rock is a little prison place called the Little Ease in which stubborn youths are thrust, and a grate locked upon them, where they can neither stand, sit, kneel nor ly, but are bent in all their joyntes, & have no resting place for any part".

-The clergyman and martyr George Marsh was held at the Northgate before being burned at the stake for heresy at nearby Boughton in April 1555.
-His brief stay there after his trial in the Lady Chapel of the Cathedral was recorded thus in Foxe's Book of Martyrs (1563):
+During the reign of Queen Mary, the clergyman and martyr George Marsh was held at the Northgate before being burned at the stake for heresy at nearby Boughton in April 1555.
+His brief stay there after his trial in the Lady Chapel of the Cathedral was recorded thus in chapter XVI of Foxe's Book of Martyrs (1563):

 "After this the Bishop delivered him unto the Sheriffs of the city (then his late keeper bade him: Fare well, good George!- with weeping), which caused the officers to carry him to a prison at the Northgate where he was very straightly kept until the time he went to his death.
 During which time he had small comfort or relief of any worldly creature, for being in the dungeon none that willed him good could speak with him, or at least durst enterprise so to do for fear of accusation.
 And some of the citizens which loved him in God for the gospel's sake (whereof there were but a few), although they were never acquainted with him, would sometimes in the evening (at a hole upon the wall that went into the said prison) call to him and ask him how he did.
 He would answer them most cheerfully that he did well, and thanked God most highly that He would vouchsafe of His mercy to appoint him to be witness unto His truth and to suffer for the same.
 Once or twice he had money cast him in at the same hole, about ten pence at one time, and two shillings at another time, for which he gave God thanks and used the same to his necessity".

-You can read an account of the poor man's trial and execution here.
-The place where Marsh (and countless others) died, at the top of Barrel Well Hill in Boughton is today marked by a commemorative obelisk which bears the inscription, "George Marsh born Dean Co.
+The place where poor Marsh and countless others died so horribly, at the top of Barrel Well Hill in Boughton, just a mile or so from Chester Cross, is today marked by a commemorative obelisk which bears the inscription, "George Marsh born Dean, Co.
 Lancaster.
 To the memory of George Marsh martyr who was burned to death near this spot for the truth sake April 24th 1555.
 Also John Plessington 19th July 1679.
 Canonised Saint 25th October 1970."

-A further memorial to Marsh is in the lovely Church of St. John the Baptist which we will have the pleasure of visiting later in our journey.
+A further memorial to him is in the lovely Church of St. John the Baptist which we will have the pleasure of visiting later in our journey.

-From the reign of Elizabeth I in the 1560s, the Spanish Armada in 1588 to the so-called 'Popish Plot' concocted by Titus Oates in 1678, persecution of the Catholics resulted in many being imprisoned both here and at the Castle.
-One such was the above-named John Plessington, who was hanged drawn and quartered at Boughton for the crime of being a Catholic priest.
+From the reign of Elizabeth I in the 1560s, the Spanish Armada in 1588 to the so-called 'Popish Plot' concocted by Titus Oates in 1678, persecution of the Catholics resulted in many being imprisoned both here in the Northgate and at Chester Castle.
+One such was the above-named John Plessington, who suffered the ghastly punishment of being hanged, drawn and quartered at Boughton in 1679 for the crime of being a Catholic priest.

 In